Three outside directors share their views on corporate governance and sustainable growth issues for Ricoh.

 During the year, we focused more on shareholder perspectives in our deliberations and made decisions accordingly, notably in terms of shortening director terms to one year and holding governance review committee meetings.
 We look to develop global growth strategies while fostering risk management improvements.

-It is crucial to pursue the Sustainable Development Goals (SDGs) of the United Nations' 2030 Agenda for Social Development to help resolve global social challenges.
-People will increasingly assess companies based on their ability to swiftly tackle such challenges without compromising management ethics.
-Ricoh was swift to set goals based on SDGs in its 19th Mid-Term Management Plan.
-It will be strategically important to align innovations in core and new businesses to these SDGs.
+It is important to pursue the SDGs of the United Nations' 2030 Agenda to help resolve global social issues.
+In the years ahead, people will assess companies based on their ability to nimbly tackle worldwide problems and maintain management ethics.
+The Ricoh Group is a leader in this respect, as it was swift under its 19th Mid-Term Management Plan to set SDG-compatible goals.
+It will be strategically important to align core and new business innovations with SDGs.

 As an outside director, I will leverage my corporate and academic experience and perspectives on diversity that differ from those inside Ricoh to contribute to innovation-driven business growth and help enhance sustainability through the Board of Directors.
 The Board engages in lively deliberations in an atmosphere in which oversight functions well.
 To ensure that RICOH Resurgent materializes the goals of the 19th Mid-Term Management Plan, I consider it important to maintain and evolve speedy and transparent deliberations and decision-making from global perspectives.